cryptpad/blueprints/prototypes/revocation.md

 Nevertheless, we may want to inform Bob's children why their access was revoked and provide them a way to ask the moderators for new access.

-For a full example on how to store this information in the documents metadata, we refer to the subsection [Metadata - an example](#metadata---an-example).
+For a full example on how to store this information in the documents' metadata, we refer to the subsection [Metadata - an example](#metadata---an-example).

 ### Team capabilities